A Mackey embedding for reduced C*-algebras of real reductive groups: The limit formula

 \begin{corollary}[See {\cite[Lemma~5.1.5]{HigsonRoman20}}] Let $\{\xi_t\}$ be a right $K$-finite continuous section of $\{ C^*_r (G_t)\}$.
 If for every associate class $[P,\sigma]$ the norm limit

 exists, then the norm limit $\lim_{t\to 0} \alpha_t (\lambda_t (\xi_t))$ exists in $C^*_r (G)$. \end{corollary}

-\begin{proof} It suffices to show that a single fixed $K$-type $\theta$ is a $K$-type for only finitely many $\pi_{P,\sigma}$, which is guaranteed in the previous theorem.
+\begin{proof} It suffices to show that a single fixed $K$-type $\theta$ is a $K$-type for only finitely many $\pi_{P,\sigma}$, which is guaranteed by the previous theorem.
 See the proof in \cite[Lemma~5.1.5]{HigsonRoman20} for details. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm-the-limit-exists-1}] According to Lemma~\ref{lem-reduce-to-generating-family}, we only need verify that the limit in the statement of the theorem exists for a generating family of continuous sections, and we shall use Lemma~\ref{lem-K-finite-generating-family1} to work with the generating family of continuous sections $\{ \xi_t\}$ associated to the smooth, compactly supported, left and right $K$-finite functions on $\bigG$.
+\begin{proof}[Proof of Theorem~\ref{thm-the-limit-exists-1}] According to Lemma~\ref{lem-reduce-to-generating-family}, we only need to verify that the limit in the statement of the theorem exists for a generating family of continuous sections, and we shall use Lemma~\ref{lem-K-finite-generating-family1} to work with the generating family of continuous sections $\{ \xi_t\}$ associated to the smooth, compactly supported, left and right $K$-finite functions on $\bigG$.
 Theorem~\ref{thm-limit-formula-for-representations} shows that for each associate class representative, the limit

 exists in $C_0(\mathfrak{a}_{P,+}^*,\compop(\Ind H_\sigma )) ^{W_\sigma}$.
 Corollary~\ref{cor-K-finite-generating-family2} completes the proof. \end{proof}

 The following formula for the limit in Theorem~\ref{thm-the-limit-exists-1} is an immediate consequence of Theorem~\ref{thm-limit-formula-for-representations} and the definition of the rescaling automorphisms: